-Best countertop dishwasher overall
+Best countertop dishwashers

 As convenient as countertop dishwashers are, many of these appliances take their water directly from your faucet.
 This means you have to place the dishwasher near your sink, which might not suit your kitchen setup.
 However, the super-convenient Farberware FDW05ASBWHA comes with a built-in five-liter water tank so it can be operated away from the faucet.

 The Farberware FDW05ASBWHA’s ratings on Amazon are 75% five-star ratings.
 Users liked that this model comes with a tank and that the water hoses spray from the top and the bottom of the machine.
 Some users, however, weren’t pleased to find that they couldn’t fit pots and pans in this countertop dishwasher, and some also found the wash cycles to take a long time.

 While it will still need a large enough receptacle to drain the water into as it washes, this appliance provides more freedom in your small kitchen, especially if space is particularly tight.
 It’s also convenient for use in RVs.